Permanent Learning Program - Annual Course

 - On the interpretation - From Cobra to Punk

 - Art and its shadow

-> This module is presented with works by artists that handle conceptual strategies, linked to transmodern and modern contexts.
+This module is presented with works by artists that handle conceptual strategies linked to transmodern and modern contexts.
 Globalized problems are put in context.
-Artists like Andrea Fraser, Christhoper Wool, Erwin Wurn, Gillian Wearing, Louise Lawler, Gerard Richter, Pierre Huyghe, Hans Peter Feldman, Mark Leckey, Martin Creed, among others.
+Artists like Andrea Fraser, Christopher Wool, Erwin Wurn, Gillian Wearing, Louise Lawler, Gerard Richter, Pierre Huyghe, Hans Peter Feldman, Mark Leckey, Martin Creed, among others.

-> The analysis texts that will be used are by Zigmunt Bauman, Boris Groys, Alain Badiou, Gilles Deleuze, Byung Chul Han, etc.
+Texts by Zigmunt Bauman, Boris Groys, Alain Badiou, Gilles Deleuze, Byung Chul Han, etc., will be analyzed.

-> Philosophy and Politics Module
+Philosophy and Politics Module